iberianpig/fusuma-plugin-sendkey/README.md

 $ sudo gem install fusuma-plugin-sendkey
 ```

-## List available keys
+## List Available Keys

 ```sh
 $ fusuma-sendkey -l
 ```
-If you want to look up a specific key, like the next song or the previous song, the `grep -i` refinement search is useful.
+To look up a specific key, such as the next or previous song, you can use the `grep -i` filter.

 ```sh
 $ fusuma-sendkey -l | grep -i song